-- (a) Implement the policies and decisions of the Authority; - (b) Manage and control generally the staff, administration and business of the Authority; and - (c) Perform such other functions (if any) as may be required by the Authority or as may be authorised under the Act.
+- 1. Implement the policies and decisions of the Authority; - 2.
+Manage and control generally the staff, administration and business of the Authority; and - 3.
+Perform such other functions (if any) as may be required by the Authority or as may be authorised under the Act.
 7